 Home Fire Safety: The Bottom Line

 Household fires can and will happen.
-However, likelihood and damage done in your home can be minimized with some common sense steps and preparation.
+However, the likelihood and damage done in your home can be minimized with some common sense steps and preparation.
 Take a look around your house and check it against the tips covered above.
 You may be able to take a simple step or two today to prevent a fire tomorrow.